-The Local Agency Investment Fund (LAIF), is a voluntary program created by statute; began in 1977 as an investment alternative for California's local governments and special districts and it continues today under Treasurer Bill Lockyer's administration.
+The Local Agency Investment Fund (LAIF), is a voluntary program created by statute; began in 1977 as an investment alternative for California's local governments and special districts and it continues today under Treasurer John Chiang's administration.
 The enabling legislation for the LAIF is Section 16429.1 et seq. of the California Government Code.

 This program offers local agencies the opportunity to participate in a major portfolio, which invests hundreds of millions of dollars, using the investment expertise of the State Treasurer's Office investment staff at no additional cost to the taxpayer.
 This in-house management team is comprised of civil servants who have each worked for the State Treasurer's Office for an average of 20 years.

 The LAIF is part of the Pooled Money Investment Account (PMIA).
 The PMIA began in 1955 and oversight is provided by the Pooled Money Investment Board (PMIB) and an in-house Investment Committee.
 The PMIB members are the State Treasurer, Director of Finance, and State Controller.

 The Local Investment Advisory Board (LIAB) provides oversight for LAIF.
 The Board consists of five members as designated by statute.
 The State Treasurer, as Chairman, or his designated representative appoints two members qualified by training and experience in the field of investment or finance, and two members who are treasurers, finance or fiscal officers or business managers employed by any county, city or local district or municipal corporation of this state.

 The term of each appointment is two years or at the pleasure of the appointing authority.